Part I

-t the beginning of the summer, in the third year of the reign of the Empress Youko, a black pair of wings appeared in the skies above Gyouten.
+In the third year of the reign of Empress Youko, a black pair of wings appeared in the skies above Gyouten.

 Gyouten was the capital of Kei, the kingdom occupying the easternmost reaches of the continent.
-That day the city slumbered beneath a blanket of listless, hot weather.
-To the north of the capital, an enormous mountain soared into the sky like a giant pillar.
-The city spread out along the southern slope that fell away from the mountain like the train of a dress.
+That day, early in the summer, the city slumbered beneath a blanket of listless, hot weather.
+North of the capital, an enormous mountain soared into the sky like a giant pillar.
+The city spread out along the foothills that fell away from the descending slopes like the train of a dress.

-The terraced city--its steel-colored tile roofs all squashed-together, its roads reaching left and right and up and down bathed in white sunlight--sweltered under the heavy, humid air.
+The terraced city—its steel-blue tile roofs all squashed-together, its roads reaching left and right and up and down bathed in white sunlight—sweltered under the heavy, humid air.

-Perhaps having grown tired of the insufferable heat as well, the birds deserted the skies, escaping the rays of the sun for the shade of the trees.
-A dog crawled into the thin, dark shadow beneath the eaves of a house and dozed off.
+Perhaps having grown weary of the weather as well, the birds deserted the skies, escaping the sun for the shade of the trees.
+A dog crawled into the thin shadows beneath the eaves of a house and dozed off.
 An old man napped in a chair next to the slumbering dog.
 As the old man slept, his fan dropped from his hand.
-The dog managed to raise his snout and cast his master a languid look.
+The dog only raised its snout and cast its master a languid look.

 At that moment a shadow fell across the sun.

 The dog aroused himself expectantly.
-From the east a cloud stole across the summer sky like invading shoku.
-The smell of the humid breeze reached his snout and he heard the sound of distant thunder.
-The cloud now covered the entirety of the heavens and in short order the surrounding area plunged into darkness.
+The cloud flowed in from the east, as if eating away the blue summer sky.
+The smell of the humid breeze reached its snout and it heard the sound of distant thunder.
+The cloud now covered the heavens.
+In short order the surrounding area plunged into darkness.

-The black shadow appeared in the skies above Gyouten at the same time.
-As if driven on by the lead-colored clouds, it appeared from the east, tracing a wide arc as it approached Ryou'un Mountain.
+That black silhouette appeared in the skies above Gyouten at the same time.
+Driven on by the lead-colored clouds, it appeared in the east and traced a wide arc as it approached Ryou’un Mountain.
 The denizens of the city awaited the rain.
-Among them some looked up and recognized what they saw.
+But some who looked up recognized what they saw.

-Drops of rain began to fall, as if to batter the shadow into the ground.
-In a flash the rain became a downpour assaulting its wings.
-Just before it vanished into the mists, it seemed to the spectators watching this spectacle that the upper reaches of mountain had taken a breath and sucked it into the towering heights.
+Drops of rain began to fall, as if to batter the fleeting shadow into the ground.
+The rain soon became a downpour assaulting its wings.
+As it vanished into the mists, swallowed up by the pouring rain, it seemed to those watching from below that the upper reaches of mountain had taken a breath and sucked it into the towering heights.

 It was past noon.
 Along with the regular rotation of the guard, Toshin took his position in front of the gate.
 Below the ledge, the city of Gyouten spread out below him, shimmering in the hot air.
 There were no breezes even at this great height.
 The heat hung around him like a sauna.